IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfs_projects_pa.md

 Your final logo in color in a physical, applied state (i.e. poster, packaging, signage, apparel, business cards, stickers, etc.).
 Your choice for your logo’s applied state is up to you.
 You decide.
 There are literally hundreds of possible applied states.

 #### PA 1st Draft
-Post on your class website in grayscale (includes black and white) with physapp1 category or tag.
+Post on your class website in grayscale (includes black and white)
 * Select 1 applied state for your one and true final logo
 * For that selected applied state only, do at least 3 different directions
 * In other words, if you are going to do a cd cover, all 3 different versions should be for a cd cover.
 If you are doing a business card, all 3 different versions should be for a business card.